perpetualintelligence/shared/README.md

 You can use the `protocols` as a common foundation to build your custom implementations or use our default implementations (planned for furture release).

-### Feature Overview
+### Key Highlights

 * Perpetual Intelligence `imlx` abstraction and its well-known configurations
 * OpenID Connect and OAuth 2.0 abstraction and well-known configurations
-* Custom endpoint request, handling, and result abstraction that integrates seamlessly with your existing controllers and API
 * Event-driven microservices abstraction
+* Custom endpoint handling, and result abstraction that integrates seamlessly with your existing controllers and API
-* Common security abstraction
+* Common security abstraction*

 ## Packages